Stellar subdivisions and Stanley-Reisner rings of Gorenstein complexes: Application to stacked polytopes

-It is clear that, for $d < m$, the simplicial complex $\Delta P_d(m+1)$ can be considered as the stellar subdivision of the boundary simplicial complex $\Delta P_d(m)$ of a stacked polytope $P_d(m)$ with respect to a facet $\sigma$ of $\Delta P_d(m)$.
-Since $\sigma$ is a facet, the ideal $(J_\sigma, z)$ is generated by the regular sequence $ x_\rho,z$, where $\rho$ takes values in the set of vertices of $\Delta P_d(m)$ which are not vertices of $\sigma$.
-Hence, the minimal graded free resolution of $(J_\sigma,z)$ is a Koszul complex.
-Combining Theorem~\ref{thm!mainalgebrathm} with the Kustin--Miller complex construction described in Subsection~\ref{subs!generalities_about_KM_complexes} we can get, starting with the Koszul complex and the minimal graded free resolution of $k[\Delta P_d(m)]$, a graded free resolution of $k[\Delta P_d(m+1)]$.
-The following theorem, whose proof will be given in Subsection~\ref{subs!proofofapplictostacked}, states that in this way we get a minimal graded free resolution of $k[\Delta P_d(m+1)]$.
-We remark that, when $d=2$ or $d \geq 4$, we do not use in the proof of the theorem the calculation of the graded Betti numbers of $k[\Delta P_d(m)]$ obtained in \cite{TH2}, and, moreover, we recover these numbers in Proposition~\ref{prop!keytechnicalfor_stacked_application}.
+It is clear that, for $d<m$, the simplicial complex $\Delta P_{d}(m+1)$ can be considered as the stellar subdivision of the boundary simplicial complex $\Delta P_{d}(m)$ of a stacked polytope $P_{d}(m)$ with respect to a facet $\sigma$ of $\Delta P_{d}(m)$.
+Since $\sigma$ is a facet, the ideal $(J_{\sigma},z)$ is generated by the regular sequence $x_{\rho},z$, where $\rho$ takes values in the set of vertices of $\Delta P_{d}(m)$ which are not vertices of $\sigma$.
+Hence, the minimal graded free resolution of $(J_{\sigma},z)$ is a Koszul complex.
+Combining Theorem~\ref{thm!mainalgebrathm} with the Kustin--Miller complex construction described in Subsection~\ref{subs!generalities_about_KM_complexes} we can get, starting with the Koszul complex and the minimal graded free resolution of $k[\Delta P_{d}(m)]$, a graded free resolution of $k[\Delta P_{d}(m+1)]$.
+The following theorem states that we indeed get the minimal graded free resolution of $k[\Delta P_{d}(m+1)]$.
+In this way we recover the result from \cite{HM} using different ideas.
+We remark that, when $d=2$ or $d\geq4$, we do not use in the proof of the theorem the calculation of the graded Betti numbers of $k[\Delta P_{d}(m)]$ given in \cite{TH2}, and, moreover, we obtain these numbers in Proposition~\ref{prop!keytechnicalfor_stacked_application}.
+The proof of the theorem will be given in Subsection~\ref{subs!proofofapplictostacked}.

-\begin {theorem} Assume $d \geq 2$ and $d+1 < m$.
-The resolution of $k[\Delta P_d(m+1)]$, obtained using the Kustin--Miller complex construction starting from the minimal graded free resolution of $k[\Delta P_d(m)]$ and the Koszul complex resolving $(J_\sigma , z)$ is minimal. \end {theorem}
+\begin{theorem} Assume $d\geq2$ and $d+1<m$.
+The resolution of $k[\Delta P_{d}(m+1)]$, obtained using the Kustin--Miller complex construction starting from the minimal graded free resolution of $k[\Delta P_{d}(m)]$ and the Koszul complex resolving $(J_{\sigma},z)$ is minimal. \end{theorem}